After a slump, dealerships see record-breaking vehicle sales

-LUZERNE COUNTY, Pa. — Seriously slumped in March and April, car dealerships all over northeastern and central Pennsylvania are seeing a big business boom now.
+LUZERNE COUNTY, Pa. — Seriously slumped in March and April, car dealerships all over northeastern and central Pennsylvania are now seeing a big business boom.

 After being shut down for part of the pandemic, car dealerships are open now and very busy.

-At MotorWorld in Luzerne County, employees are seeing lots of online sales and, despite the health crisis, says lots of people are heading into the dealerships, too.
+At MotorWorld in Luzerne County, employees are seeing lots of online sales and, despite the health crisis, say lots of people are heading into the dealerships, too.

 "Really, what has surprised us is the foot traffic, folks just walking in the door, you know, the availability, the freedom for people to do that has sparked a large amount of people walking through the door."